GiuTan/Cascade-framework-for-Power-Monitoring-in-Solar-Powered-Hoseholds/README.md

 An external folder should be created to contain files .csv with signals from the various houses of UK-DALE and REFIT.
-The files should be internally organized as follows: columns= 'Time','active', 'solar', 'kettle', 'microwave','fridge','washing machine', 'dishwasher','net' 'net' columns refers to the active power minus solar power production
+The files should be internally organized as follows: columns= 'Time','active', 'solar', 'kettle', 'microwave','fridge','washing machine', 'dishwasher','net'
+- 'net' column refers to the active power minus solar power production